Industry News

 3.11 Improvement of Surface Properties

-Calcium carbonate can enhance the surface tension of composite materials and exhibits excellent adsorption properties, which improve the electroplating, coating, and printing characteristics of these materials.
+Calcium carbonate can improve the surface tension of composite materials.
+It has great adsorption properties.
+This enhances their electroplating, coating, and printing qualities.

 3.12 Effects of Calcium Carbonate on Foaming